Academic Resource Center

 Staff

-Amanda is a USF alumna, having received her M.S.
+Amanda Poston, Assistant Director of the ARC, is a USF alumna, having received her M.S.
 Reading Specialist degree from the university.
 She has been an adjunct professor in USF’s College of Education since 2019 and was an elementary school teacher for 15 years.
 Amanda loves to travel and is working on adding to her list of the 12 countries she has visited.
 She also enjoys spending time with her husband, three daughters and five pets!

 The ARC serves students who…